BeardyWalrus/blog/docs/_posts/2020-10-09-rapid-ideation.md

 ![Spaceplan - Simple Layout]({{ site.baseurl }}/assets/images/spaceplan-1.jpg)

 There is no real tutorial, and the complex layers of the game are very gradually introduced and while not explained, you are encouraged to try clicking on things to see how they work.
 The UI is fairly intuitive, and rewards experimentation.
 Clicking on sections switches the UI and includes humorous anecdotes about potatoes.
-The story develops in the top right hand window, and sometimes you can miss important elements of dialog and next steps as it scrolls past if you’re upgrading or building new generators.
+The story develops in the top right-hand window, and sometimes you can miss important elements of dialog and next steps as it scrolls past if you’re upgrading or building new generators.

 ![Spaceplan - Dialog]({{ site.baseurl }}/assets/images/spaceplan-2.jpg)